chris3k/napy/README.md

 napy
 ====

-Python NapiProjekt subtitles downloader with ability to peek into rar files.
+Python NapiProjekt and OpenSubtitles subtitles downloader with ability to peek into rar files and movie hash calculations over http/https.